Edb83/moose-juice/TESTING.md

 Bug 1: get_object_or_404 error caused by object id not being found
 Solution: find erroneous string iteration pointing to Nicotine (4 items) rather than Size (3 items)

-Bug 2: search queries with multiple criteria would return duplicate results
+Bug 2: search queries via M2M relationship (Tags model) would return duplicate results
 Solution: using .distinct() on the filtered query

 Bug 3: line order items can be set to 0 in Admin